pocketworks/appero-sdk-android-v2/TROUBLESHOOTING.md

 dependencies {
     implementation(project(":main")) // If local module
     // OR
-    implementation("uk.co.pocketworks:appero-sdk:1.0.0") // If from Maven
+    implementation("uk.co.pocketworks.appero:sdk-android:<latest-version>") // If from Maven
 }
 ```